Cholet Basket: Establishment

 The team debuted in the 1st division in the 1987–88 season and after managing to get to the premier league in only 12 years.
 The team were able to sustain themselves in the league, and were consistently in the top 10 teams having a highly successful youth system.
 This youth system has allowed the club to produce professional players season after season.
 After winning the National Cup in 1999, Cholet got automatically qualified for its first participation to the Euroleague (3 victories – 13 defeats).
 During the 2004–05 season 10 of the 12 players in the first team derived from the youth system.
 Some of the most illustrious players who had their debut in the team are Antoine Rigaudeau, Jim Bilba and Mickaël Gelabale.

 During the 2008–2009 season, Cholet was defeated by Virtus Bologna in the EuroChallenge's Final (75–77).

 In 2010, Cholet finished 1st of the 2009–2010 Pro A League regular season and won the championship after defeating Le Mans in the Play-Offs Final (81–65).
 Thanks to its national champion title, Cholet is automatically qualified for the 2010–2011 Euroleague season.
 Cholet was eliminated during the first round (4 victories – 6 defeats) of the 2010–2011 Euroleague after defeating prestigious (and at the time unbeaten) Fenerbahçe Ülker (82–78).

 In 2011, Cholet, defending its title finished 1st again of the 2011-12 Pro A League regular season and was only defeated during the finals by SLUC Nancy (74-76).

 Logos

 Youth academy

 Cholet Basket is intensively focusing on its Youth Academy to provide players to its professional squad.
 During the 2004–05 season, 10 of the 12 players of the Pro squad have progressed through the club Youth Academy.
-It is also one of the only six European clubs to have provided two players to the same NBA draft in 2009, with Rodrigues Beaubois and Nando De Colo beside Real Madrid (2005), Joventut Badalona (2009), Fenerbahçe Ülker (2008), KK Partizan (2002) and Pau-Ortez (2003).
+It is also one of the only seven European clubs to have provided two players to the same NBA draft in 2009, with Rodrigues Beaubois and Nando De Colo beside Real Madrid (2005), Joventut Badalona (2009), Fenerbahçe Ülker (2008), KK Partizan (2002) ,Pau-Ortez (2003) and most recently, Ratiopharm Ulm (2024 and 2025).